dortania/OpenCore-Install-Guide/post-install/sleep.md

   * First dump your DSDT in Linux/Windows
   * then select `FixHPET` option

+This will provide you with both SSDT-HPET.aml and `oc_patches.plist`, You will want to add the SSDT to EFI/OC/ACPI and add the ACPI patches into your config.plist from the oc_patches.plist

 ### Audio

-Unmanaged or incorrectly managed audio devices can also cause issues, either disable unused audio devices or verify they're working correctly here:
+Unmanaged or incorrectly managed audio devices can also cause issues, either disable unused audio devices  in your BIOS or verify they're working correctly here:

 * [Fixing Audio](/post-install/audio.md)